execas/execas.github.io/_posts/2019-04-21-the-elf-file-format-5.md

 ...
 ```

-Some header info is available using the `objdump -f <file>` command
+Some header info is available using the `objdump -f <file>` command.

 ### file